Printed Circuit Boards (PCB)

 PCB structure

-The structure of the PCBs aims at distinguishing the requirements in terms of shape of the of PCBs depending in which product it is aimed to be integrated.
+The structure of the PCBs 3) aims at distinguishing the requirements in terms of shape of the of PCBs depending on which product it will be integrated in.

-- Rigid: A rigid structure is the most classical shape of a PCB.
-It is composed of rigid and robustmaterial, usualy FR-4 material.
+- Rigid: A rigid structure is the most classic shape of a PCB.
+It is composed of rigid and robust material, usualy FR-4 (flame retardant 4) material.
 It is compatible with both assembly technology.
 It is the most common structure and present in components like computers, medical equipements.

 - Flex: It is composed of flexible plastic film like polyimide or PET.
 It adapts to many equipment shapes, it is light and resistant to vibration.
 It is particularly present in wearables.

-The specialization of the PCBs refers to categories of PCBs with a specific need, thus requiring specific properties.
+The specialisation of the PCBs 4) refers to categories of PCBs with a specific need, thus requiring specific properties.

 - High temperature: It is the type of PCB required when the component is exposed to very high temperatures or is assembled with high temperature technologies.
 The substrate is made of specific high glass transition temperature that remain stable under high temperature.

-- Heavy copper: this PCBs contains contains a high thickness of copper.
-It is used for application where current is high to avoid voltage drops, overheating and limit current loss.
+- Heavy copper: this PCBs contains a high thickness of copper.
+It is used for application where current is high in order to avoid voltage drops, overheating and limit current loss.
 It is selected for power converters, power distribution or battery management systems.

 - High frequency: it is used for application where a high frequency of interconnection is required and thus must ensure signal integrity and minimize signal loss and distortion.
-The substrates are made of hydrocarbon ceramics or modified epoxies in this case.
+The substrates are made of hydrocarbon ceramics or modified epoxies in such cases.
 It is used for high-frequency systems like 5G/6G antennas, radar systems or communication system of satellites.

 - Metal core: This kind of PCB contains a metal core, in addition to copper traces.
 The metal core, often made of aluminium, helps to dissipate heat for component with high power like LEDs or power transistors.

 - High Density Interconnect (HDI): The high-density interconnect PCBs aim at concentrate a high density of interconnections between several components.
-It is possible via burried vias and micro-vias, in addition to through-hole vias.
+It is possible thanks to burried vias and micro-vias, in addition to through-hole vias, as displayed in Figure 2.
 The drills are performed using laser drillers.
 It is mainly used for compact devices, smarthones and high-end equipment (servers…).

-- Standard PCB: The standard PCB structure made of FR4 substrate.
+- Standard PCB: The standard PCB structure is usually made of FR4 substrate.
+It is employed when none of the previously mentioned specialization are required.

 Assembly technologies

-Once the bare PCB is manufactured, elements to be interconnected needs to be assembled on top of it.
-Among the elements that populates PCBs, we can find CPU sockets, RAM slots, but also capacitors, resitances… The PCB can be populated according to two technologies:
+Once the bare PCB is manufactured, elements to be interconnected need to be assembled on top of it.
+Among the elements that populates PCBs, we can find CPU sockets, RAM slots, but also capacitors, resitances… The PCB can be populated according to two technologies 6):

 - Through-Hole Technology (THT).
 It consists in having leads passing through previously drilled holes, that are soldered on pads present on the opposite side of the PCB.
 This is an old technology, but still used for some power electronics.